BAMresearch/aRTist-handbook/source/modules-solid.rst

     Latitude/longitude tesselation (left) and geodesic tesselation of equal-sized triangles (right).

-For ellipsoid, cylinder and cone, you can activate the **volume correction**, where the facetted solid will be scaled up to meet the exact volume of the ideal solid.
+For ellipsoid, cylinder, and cone, you can activate the **volume correction**, where the facetted solid will be scaled up to meet the exact volume of the ideal solid.

 .. note::